-Continuing south from Madison Junction – now driving parallel to the Firehole River – is Firehole Falls, which is viewed by driving the short, one-way Firehole Canyon Drive.
+Continuing south from Madison Junction – now driving parallel to the Firehole River – is Firehole Falls, which can be seen by taking the short, one-way Firehole Canyon Drive.

-The Firehole River then flows out of the canyon and meanders its way through fields, some of which contain thermal features.
+The Firehole River then flows out of the canyon and meanders its way through wide open fields, some of which contain thermal features.
 This area is known as Fountain Flat.
-Many thermal features drain into the Firehole River, making the water fairly warm.
-This is what gives the river its name.
+Many of these thermal features actually drain into the Firehole River, making the water fairly warm; this is where the river gets its name.

 Continuing south, we reach the first in a string of geyser basins.
 First is the expansive Lower Geyser Basin, which encompasses Fountain Paintpot and Firehole Lake Drive.
 Fountain Paint Pot is a mud pot.
 Instead of hot water, mud is heated and bubbles up to the surface.
-It sounds kind of gross, but it’s actually really cool, and the boiling mud makes a very strange gurgling sound.
+It sounds kind of gross but it’s actually really cool, and the boiling mud makes a very strange gurgling sound.
 Iron and other minerals in the mud give it varying yellow, orange, and pink hues.
 Plus, there are hot springs and geysers here as well!

-Firehole Lake Drive leads past hot springs and a few geysers, as well as two hot springs that are so large they’ve been dubbed Hot Lake and Firehole Lake.
+Firehole Lake Drive loops around a handful of hot springs and a few geysers, including two hot springs that are so large they’ve been dubbed Hot Lake and Firehole Lake.

 The colors of the hot springs in Yellowstone are related to the temperature of the water.
-Different species of thermophilic bacteria are adapted to life in water of a very specific temperature range and it is these bacteria that give the hot springs their vibrant colors.
-Blue and green bacteria thrive in water that is at or near the boiling point, while yellow and orange bacteria prefer slightly lower temperatures.
+Different species of thermophilic (heat-loving) bacteria are adapted to life in water of very specific temperature ranges, and it’s these bacteria that give the hot springs their vibrant colors.
+Blue and green bacteria thrive in water that is near the boiling point, while yellow and orange bacteria prefer slightly lower temperatures.
 If a hot spring is colorless, the water is likely too hot for even the most extreme thermophiles to survive.

 Continuing south from Midway, we arrive at the small but pretty Biscuit Basin and Black Sand Basin.
 Biscuit Basin is home to the very dependable Jewel Geyser.
 It’s by no means the largest geyser in the park, but its eruptions are moderately tall and very frequent.
 I’ve probably seen it erupt every single time I’ve been to Biscuit Basin (and yet I don’t seem to have a good photo of it).